mnie-fallback/MNie.github.io/_posts/2017-07-30-codeMetrics.md

 * Class coupling - an index that corresponds to the relationship between classes;
 * Lines of code - executable code lines.

 The way to improve each of these metrics is similar, just to improve the code (simple right ;)?).
 In this post I will focus on cyclomatic complexity.
-Due to the desire to decrease technological debt in a project.
+Due to the desire to decrease code debt in a project.
 At the same time without throwing suddenly at all the bad "places".
 I decided that the best way is to divide the code due to 3 parameters.

 The first one is already mentioned before cyclomatic complexity, the second is information about the last modification date, the last number of changes made in a given class (in the project in which I work, each class is in a separate file).
 Having already an idea about on what data I want to operate, I had to go to get them.
 Code metrics can be get by exporting project statistics to a .csv file.
 We start by calculating code metrics.
 By right-clicking on the project and selecting from the context menu "Calculate Code Metrics"